 The general insurance business is primarily in Singapore, and almost all of the life insurance business is written in Singapore.
-In terms of products focus, savings-oriented insurance contracts make up 94% of life insurance contract liabilities (net of assets), and motor, bonds and worker's compensation make up 75% of general insurance contract liabilities (net of assets).
+In terms of products focus, savings-oriented insurance contracts make up 91% of life insurance contract liabilities (net of assets), and motor, performance bonds, worker's compensation make up 73% of general insurance contract liabilities (net of assets).